-There were three main goals - injecting new life into the market by stimulating competition, future-proofing cities with highspeed connectivity, and helping close the country's staggering digital divide.
+There were three main goals to this ambitious project - injecting new life into the market by stimulating competition, future-proofing cities with high-speed connectivity, and helping close the country's staggering digital divide.

 In the following interview, Ben Bawtree-Jobson, CEO of SiFi Networks, explains the evolution of SiFi Networks' business model, from its initial conception to future plans to expand to more than 200 cities.